- How to Paint a Hummingbird - WC

 - Put some green out on the tail feathers.

-- Add dark to differentiate between the tail feathers.
+Add some dark to differentiate between the tail feathers.
 Mix the darker green by adding red.

 - Shadow the underside of his belly with a diluted beak color.